clinical-meteor/cookbook/cookbook/whitepapers/redwood.methodology.md

 ==========================
 #### Miscellaneous

-That may seem like a lot of data (and it is); but the astonishing thing is that it only represents a single fault-tolerant, high-availability microservice.
 These microservices don't exist in a vacuum; and even with a convention keeping the database-to-user-interface as close to a 1:1 model as possible, there is still much workflow logic to be implemented.
 For instance, the ChecklistManifesto application has (approximately) the following workflow, which utilizes three microservices and two HL7 resources (List, DiagnosticOrder).

 ![Checklist Workflow](https://raw.githubusercontent.com/clinical-meteor/cookbook/master/images/whitepapers/redwood/ChecklistWorkflow.png)